Chibok Girls: A Nigerian Father I Met Just Embraced His Daughter For the First Time in 3 Years

 There are some moments in life when words fail utterly.

-“Amazing joy,” is what Yakubu Nkeki says washed over him this week as he was reunited with his daughter Maimuna, one of the Chibok girls who was kidnapped by Boko Haram more than 3 years ago.
+“Amazing joy,” is what Yakubu Nkeki says washed over him this week as he was reunited with his daughter Maimuna, one of the Chibok girls who was kidnapped by an extremist group that is located primarily in Northern Nigeria more than 3 years ago.

 “Today is a wonderful day,” he told The Guardian.
 “I saw the girls and Maimuna.
 When she saw me, she ran and grabbed me and started crying.
 I was so overwhelmed.”